mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 Looks really great!
 The model isn't perfect; its predictions don't form a smooth sine curve.
 If we wanted to go further, we could try further increasing the capacity of the model.

-However, an important part of machine learning is knowing when to quit, and this model is good enough for our use case - which is to show a sine wave pattern on an LED and on an LCD.
+However, an important part of machine learning is knowing when to quit, and this model is good enough for our use case - which is to show a sine wave pattern on an LED and an LCD.

 ### Generate a TensorFlow Lite Model
 We now have an acceptably accurate model.
 We'll use the [TensorFlow Lite Converter](https://www.tensorflow.org/lite/convert) to convert the model into a special, space-efficient format for use on memory-constrained devices.